drexed/lite-uxid/README.md

 Lite::Uxid is a library for generating or obfuscating ID's based on different patterns.
 It's very useful to hide the number of resources in your database and protect against enumeration attacks.
+By default, it implements websafe variants of each type.

 ## Installation